prebid/prebid.github.io/features/firstPartyData.md

 check with each of your bidders to make sure they're reading first party data from the standard Prebid locations.

+{: .alert.alert-warning :}
+This document covers the new way of specifying First Party Data (as of Prebid.js 4.xx), which we recommend all publishers move towards.
+Previously, the interface was to set `fpd` values, but we are now using the more generic `ortb2` interface, which can be used for more than First Party Data.

 ## How It Works

-Here's a summary of how first party data (FPD) works:
+Publishers supply First Party Data (FPD) by specifying attributes as configuration or on a PBJS AdUnit.
+Here's a summary of how it works:

 ![First Party Data Summary](/assets/images/flowcharts/FirstPartyData-Summary.png){: .pb-lg-img :}

-This diagram shows a page that can provide:
+This diagram highlights the scenarios a page can implement:

-- Global context (site) data that applies to all AdUnits and all bidders
-- Global user data that applies to all AdUnits and all bidders
+- Global site or user data that applies to all AdUnits and all bidders.
+Use [`setConfig()`](/dev-docs/publisher-api-reference.html#setConfig-fpd)
-- AdUnit-specific data that applies to all bidders
+- AdUnit-specific data that applies to all bidders.
+Define [AdUnit.ortb2Imp](/dev-docs/adunit-reference.html#first-party-data)
-- Bidder-specific context data that applies to all AdUnits
-- Bidder-specific user data that applies to all AdUnits
+- Bidder-specific site or user data that applies to all AdUnits.
+Use [`setBidderConfig()`](/dev-docs/publisher-api-reference.html#module_pbjs.setBidderConfig)

 ## In-Page Examples

 The Prebid First Party Data JSON structure reflects the OpenRTB standard.
-Arbitrary values should go in fpd.context.data or fpd.user.data.
-Fields that are meant to be standard [OpenRTB 2.5](https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf) values should be in fpd.context or fpd.user.
-Specfically, the standard values for `site` are: name, domain, cat, sectioncat, pagecat, page, ref, search, keywords.
-For `user` these are: yob, gender, keywords.
+- Arbitrary attributes should go in `ortb2.site.ext.data` or `ortb2.user.data`.
+- Fields that are meant to be standard [OpenRTB 2.5](https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf) should be in `ortb2.site` or `ortb2.user`.
+Specfically, the standard values for 'site' are: name, domain, cat, sectioncat, pagecat, page, ref, search, keywords.
+For 'user' these are: yob, gender, keywords.

-{: .alert.alert-info :}
-'Context' corresponds to the OpenRTB 'site' object.

 ### Supplying Global Data